lwheinsberg/ISONG2025/ISONG_2025.md

 herself and used ChatGPT 5 for language editing, organization, and formatting suggestions only.
 She reviewed, revised, and edited all content, and takes full responsibility for the final product.

+# Copyright

+Copyright 2025, University of Pittsburgh.
+All Rights Reserved.
+License:
+GPL-2

 # Scenario